brookebot/MonteCarloCalc/README.md

 # Final Project Calculus in Coding - Monte Carlo Integration
 In this project, I will be exploring the theory behind Monte Carlo Integrations, and how Monte Carlo methods can be used to calculate the area under a curve.
-If time allows, I will use the Monte Carlo simulation to model the final point of contact of a kV photon and their final energy at that point.
+I also expand this model to work for integrating a 3d surface.

 ## Introduction to Monte Carlo Methods and Integration
 Monte Carlo Methods refer to a class of algorithms that use random sampling and/or probability density functions (PDFs) to determine the most likely outcome of a situation with random variables.
 This outcome is an approximation of the expected value of a function.
 In it's simplest form, the Monte Carlo method finds the expected value by finding the sum of all possible values of $$x$$ and then divides this number by the total number of possible values: $$E(X) \approx \frac{1}{N}\int_{n=1}^{N}x_n$$